-This project will comprehensively quantify and qualify the short- and long-term socioeconomic impacts of the 2017-2019 Karenia brevis event in Florida.
+This project, funded by NCCOS through the Gulf of Mexico Coastal Ocean Observing System, will comprehensively quantify and qualify the short- and long-term socioeconomic impacts of the 2017-2019 Karenia brevis event in Florida.
 It will also develop a transferable framework to inform national-scale efforts to quantify the socioeconomic impacts and measure community resiliency to harmful algal blooms.

 Why We Care

 Several red tide events have occurred across Florida’s coastline over the last 15 years including the Gulf Coast (2005), in Choctawhatchee Bay (2006), and along the Northeast coast (2007).
 Most recently in between October 2017 and January 2019, Florida was impacted by a large red tide event that started on the Gulf coast and also impacted the Atlantic coast of Florida in 2018.
 Unusually, this red tide event persisted into the cool winter months in 2019 along the Gulf coast.